jonhare/vlc-deep-learning-labs/keras-tutorial.md

 predicted digit: 1
 ```

-__Try with some other images and see what results you get.
-You can replace the 1 in the `wget` url above with anything between 0 and 9 to download some different digits, or create your own 24x24 pixel images.__
+> __Exercise:__ Try with some other images and see what results you get.
+You can replace the 1 in the `wget` url above with anything between 0 and 9 to download some different digits, or create your own 24x24 pixel images.

+> __Exercise:__ Rather than just outputting the most likely class, modify the code to print the weight distribution over the output layer using the `model.predict()` method instead of `model.predict_classes()`.

+## Visualising the first layers filters and responses

+## More advanced network topologies and custom layers

 This is not an optimized network topology.
 Nor is a reproduction of a network topology from a recent paper.
 There is a lot of opportunity for you to tune and improve upon this model.